Skip to cookie consent Skip to main content

 • How do you work with other members of your team?

 Once you find a PCP who meets your needs, you’ll have the foundation for a trustworthy care team that helps you manage every aspect of your health.
-As the expert with deepest understanding of your medical history, your PCP can refer you to the right specialists who can address chronic health conditions and acute needs.
+As the expert with deepest understanding of your medical history, your PCP can establish a coordinated care approach to help you achieve the best health outcomes.
+Your PCP refers you to the right specialists who can address chronic health conditions and acute needs.
 Referrals are only part of the picture when it comes to your holistic health.
-Clear communication and cooperation across your care team is what makes the biggest difference.
+Clear communication and collaboration across your care team make the biggest difference.

-Mass General Brigham recognizes the critical role of high-quality, coordinated care for optimal health.
-Across our system, providers work closely together to deliver personalized care for all patients at every stage in their journey.
-For example, our Integrated Care providers use a relationship-centered approach to deliver collaborative primary care, behavioral health, and specialty care in one convenient location in local communities.
-Learn more about the advantages of Integrated Care
+Across the Mass General Brigham system, providers work closely together to deliver personalized care for all patients at every stage in their journey.
+They use a relationship-centered approach to deliver primary care, behavioral health, and specialty care.

 What if I don’t have a PCP and need care?